menghang/DiabloDB/README.md

 ## Installation ##

 * Download the files to the appropriate root folder
+* Run a "composer install" to get required dependencies.
 * Create a .env file (copy .env.example and copy in your db details) or you can edit app/config/database.php if required.
 * run "php artisan migrate"
 * run "php artisan db:seed"